MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/education-insights-manage-access.md

 ## Remove permissions
 * Select the users you want to remove, then select **Remove users**.
-* These users no longer have access to organization-level Insights, but still be able to access class-level Insights if they own a class team.
+* These users no longer have access to organization-level Insights, but can still access class-level Insights if they own a class team.

 :::image type="content" source="media/insights-remove-users.png" alt-text="Remove permissions":::